-Understanding Rett Syndrome offers a concise, evidence-based introduction to Rett Syndrome (RTT), covering a range of topics from diagnosis and causes, to treatment and family management.
+Understanding Rett Syndrome offers a concise, evidence-based introduction to Rett Syndrome (RTT), covering a range of topics from diagnosis and causes to treatment and family management.
 It focuses on improving the quality of life for those with the syndrome by suggesting practical ways of managing the condition at home and at school, offering support and guidance to all parents and caregivers learning how to help children with RTT.

-Illustrated with interviews with parents of children living with RTT, Understanding Rett Syndrome is essential reading for parents and caregivers, as well as practitioners in clinical and educational psychology, counselling, mental health, nursing, child welfare, public healthcare, and those in education.
+Illustrated with interviews with parents of children living with RTT, Understanding Rett Syndrome is essential reading for parents and caregivers, as well as practitioners in clinical and educational psychology, counseling, mental health, nursing, child welfare, public healthcare, and those in education.

-Chapter 1: Signs and Symptoms of Rett Syndrome
+1: Signs and Symptoms of Rett Syndrome

-Chapter 2: What causes Rett Syndrome
+2: What causes Rett Syndrome

-Chapter 4: Treatment and therapy
+4: Treatment and therapy

-Chapter 5: Practical ways to manage the condition at school
+6: Practical ways to manage the condition at school

-Chapter 6: Rett Syndrome around the world
+7: Rett Syndrome around the world

 Rosa Angela Fabio is Full Professor of General Psychology at the University of Messina, Italy.